aresys-srl/perseo/README.md

 This project consists of several standalone packages that can be installed separately to perform thematic operations as indicated by the package name.

+Available packages:

+    - **PERSEO Quality**: to perform quality analysis and calibration assessment of SAR Products